-Salaries for executive officers are determined by the Committee annually, based on review of each executive's level of responsibility, experience, expertise, and sustained corporate, business unit, and individual performance.
+Salaries for executive officers are determined by the Committee annually, based on review of each executive's level of responsibility, experience, expertise, and sustained corporate, business unit and ongoing performance.
+Based on competitive market data supplied by an independent consultant, executive salaries approximate the Peer Group median level.